9 Reasons to Visit Yellowstone in Winter

 “Yellowstone offers miles of trails that lead past frosted woods, steaming hot springs and snow-packed meadows.”

 Winter is beautiful in Yellowstone National Park.
 Blanketed by snow, the 2.2-million-acre park exudes a mythical beauty.
-The abundance of warm-weather visitors that make Yellowstone the fourth most visited National Park are gone and the wildlife and world-famous geysers as well as the bubbling mudpots, hissing fumaroles (steam vents) and hot springs remain.
+The abundance of warm-weather visitors that make Yellowstone the fourth most visited National Park are gone, and the wildlife and world-famous geysers as well as the bubbling mudpots, hissing fumaroles (steam vents) and hot springs remain.

 1. Experience the park as few others do.

 In winter, with only two hotels open and park-access primarily by guided oversnow transportation, experiencing Yellowstone’s canyons, woods, wildlife, and hydrothermal forces can be a much more intimate experience.
+During the winter at Yellowstone, you can truly escape from it all and enjoy peace.
+Yellowstone is a quiet haven where you can relax and renew body and spirit.
+Give your smartphone and laptop a rest and spend some time reconnecting with nature and the great outdoors instead.

 2. See the geysers against the snow.